AIAdopt

 At AIAdopt, we have developed an audit-ready microtraining programme for this.
 The base package covers general staff, management, HR and IT, with sector extensions for healthcare, education, local government and critical infrastructure.
 Every training ends with an assessed certificate that lists the relevant AI Act articles, exactly the kind of evidence a supervisory authority will ask for.

 👉 View the base package or build your own package for your organisation.
+Or simply get in touch.

 Want to know where your organisation stands?